We hope this website helps you gain an understanding of what our school is all about, how it works and is organised, and

 There is a strong and distinctive Christian ethos at this School and we encourage children to develop important values.
 Children learn these values through the teachings and stories that Jesus told, and we draw on other sources and experience to help their understanding and involvement.

 The Aylsham Parish Church is a short walk away from school and we make as much use of it as we can.
 Each class attends a special service there every term and the building itself is a rich resource for study of varying kinds.
 Many of our annual celebrations are held there – Harvest Festival, Nativities, and Mothering Sunday, for example.
-Rev’d Jack Branford conducts a Collective Worship every week at school and is a frequent visitor as well as fulfilling a vital role as governor.
+Revd Julie Boyd regularly conducts Collective Worship in school and is a frequent visitor as well as fulfilling a vital role as governor.
 Many children go to ‘Make and Take’ in the church after school on Thursdays.